mrplcardoso/superhot-like-pc-vr/README.md

 # SuperHot-Like (PC & VR)
-This game was made on an game development course game jam (2021).
+This game was made for a game development course game jam (2021).

 Release: (link under construction)